 Idle Scholarship for Graduate Study in New York

 We are delighted to invite applications from undergraduates in their final year for the Idle Scholarship, for four months study in New York after graduation from Pembroke.
-The Scholarship, which is tenable from September 2015, involves study in New York as a member of Occidental College, and is a result of the generous support of Eric Idle (1962).
+The Scholarship, which is tenable from September 2017, involves study in New York as a member of Occidental College, and is a result of the generous support of Eric Idle (Pembroke 1962).

 The Idle Scholar will spend one semester (four months) in New York, studying International Relations in the context of the United Nations, and gaining work experience in a department of the UN itself.
+In addition a week of field work will be spent visiting UN projects in Costa Rica.
 Tuition fees for the semester are covered, under an agreement between Pembroke and Occidental.
-The Idle Scholarship itself has a value of £5000 which is to cover accommodation costs in New York (at today’s rates this is about $7,500 which covers $6000 for accommodation in New York and $577 for student health insurance).
-Any remaining money can then be used for visa costs and local travel (e.g. airport to lodgings).
-The College will contribute up to £1000 towards the cost of a return transatlantic flight.
+The Idle Scholarship itself has a value of £5000, and a further award means that up to £10,000 is available to the successful candidate.
+This equates to approximately $12,000 which covers $6,000 of accommodation costs in New York, $4,000 of travel, food and other living costs and $2,000 costs associated with the Costa Rica trip.
 Details of the courses offered by Occidental are available online at www.oxy.edu.
 Prospective applicants should study these closely, and present their application accordingly.

-Applicants should submit a CV, together with a statement of not more than 500 words describing their academic interests and their proposed course of study in America, to Sally Clowes in the Tutorial Office by the first day of Lent term, Tuesday 13 January.
+Applicants should submit a CV, together with a statement of not more than 500 words describing their academic interests and their proposed course of study in the USA, to Sally Clowes (email@example.com) in the Tutorial Office by, Monday 16 January 2017.
 Applicants should ensure that the CV and statement of interests between them cover the following points:

 - academic record and non-academic activities at Cambridge;